nikhilweee/vsleet-vscode/README.md

 3. Run the `vsleet: Paste Cookie` command.
 4. Paste the cookies copied from the browser.

-If you are using Google Chrome, you can use our extension to copy cookies: https://chromewebstore.google.com/detail/vsleet/ihgifhobfmjhcelknpbjhpabkcghjmfh?hl=en
+If you are using chromium based browsers such as Google Chrome or Microsoft Edge, you can use our extension to copy cookies: https://chromewebstore.google.com/detail/vsleet/ihgifhobfmjhcelknpbjhpabkcghjmfh?hl=en

-If you are an advanced user, feel free to copy cookies using browser dev tools.
+If you are an advanced user, feel free to copy cookies using browser devtools.

 The `vsleet: Paste Cookie` command expectes a cookie string in the format: